Popular on EntSun

 This "Third Thursdays" performance, ushering in the winter solstice, will also feature Dave Bryant ("Third Thursdays" host/improvising keyboardist), Frederick Williams (bass), and James Kamal Jones (drums), all former colleagues of Ornette Coleman.

-Matt Lavelle notes that December's performance "will attempt to cross the boundaries between painting, music, and dance to build bridges among all three genres.
-Together, the group will create music and movement from the artwork, seeking unity and possibly an entirely new joint artistic space."
+Matt Lavelle notes that December's performance "will attempt to cross the boundaries between painting, music, poetry and dance to build bridges among all these genres.
+Together, the group will create music and movement from the artwork and poetry, seeking unity and possibly an entirely new joint artistic space."

 Listings information for December: